HOME | ABOUT APEGA | REGULATORY AFFAIRS | CONTACT US

 • France

-If you have an undergraduate degree in engineering from one of these countries after the dates shown and if your degree is listed on the list of approved programs from that country, you will likely not be assigned any technical engineering exams by APEGA.
+If you have an undergraduate degree in engineering from one of these eight countries after the dates shown and if your degree is listed on the list of approved programs from that country, you will likely not be assigned any technical engineering exams by APEGGA, with the possible exception of engineering economics.

 Confirmatory Examinations

-Most of the applications APEGA receives from internationally educated graduates come from individuals with engineering degrees listed on the Engineers Canada List of international engineering degrees (the List).
+Most of the applications APEGGA receives from internationally educated graduates come from individuals who are graduates of engineering programs listed on the Canadian Engineering Qualification Board’s (CEQB) List of international engineering degrees (the List).

-If APEGA determines that your academic background is not equivalent to a Canadian undergraduate degree in engineering and does not cover the breadth of academic training found in Canadian undergraduate programs, you might be assigned a large number of examinations (up to 24) to make up the deficiencies.
+If APEGGA determines that your academic background is not equivalent to a Canadian undergraduate degree in engineering, geology or geophysics, and does not cover the breadth of academic training found in Canadian undergraduate programs, you might be assigned a large number of examinations (up to 24) to make up the deficiencies.

-For more information, please contact the APEGA Registration Department.
+For more information, please contact the APEGGA Registration Department.

 Waiving Confirmatory Examinations

-If you are assigned a confirmatory examination assessment, APEGA may waive those examinations on two bases:
+If you are assigned confirmatory examinations, APEGGA may waive those examinations on two bases:

 • An acceptable post-graduate degree